cajlonbatista/protoes/README.md

 <p align="center"><img src='./utils/overlay.png' width='200px' align='center'></p>
 <h1 align="center">Protoes</h1>

-♦ Protoes é um simples e bonito aplicativo desktop para controle de tarefas.
+📌 Protoes is a simple and beautiful desktop application for task control.

 ## Tecnologias 👨‍💻
-Este projeto foi desenvolvido com Electron.js, React.js e Material UI.
+This project was developed with Electron.js, React.js and Material UI.
 ## Setup 🐱‍🏍

-Para rodar ele em sua máquina é necessário ter o Node,js instalado.
+To run it on your machine it is necessary to have Node, already installed.
-Instale todas as dependências do projetos executando o comando `npm install` no seu terminal, no caminho do projeto.
+Install all project dependencies by running the `npm install` command on your terminal, in the project path.

-Execute o comando `npm start`, e feche a possível aba do seu navegador que será aberta automaticamente.
-E em um outro terminal execute `npm dev`.
+Run the command `npm start`, and close the possible browser tab that will open automatically.
+And on another terminal run `npm dev`.
-É necessário que os dois scripts estejam sendo executados, para a aplicação estar funcionando.
+It is necessary that both scripts are being executed, for the application to be working.
 ## Guide 🎈

-Landing Page 🎇
+Landing Page para First Acess 🎇

 <img src='./utils/landing.jpg' width='600px'/>